ericmoritz/blog/content/learning-python-logging.md

 [logging.config.fileConfig](http://docs.python.org/library/logging.config.html#logging.config.fileConfig)
 to configure the loggers using an INI file.

-Here is an example by combining all the examples we have seen.
-We want to output INFO level messages to stderr and EXCEPTION level messages to a \`pwd\`/error.log
+Here is the equivalent INI file for the configuration we previously described using Python code:

 [logging.ini](https://github.com/ericmoritz/blog/blob/master/example-code/learn-python-logging/logging.ini):